TimeSeriesSVR#

 score(X, y[, sample_weight])

-Return the coefficient of determination of the prediction.
+Return coefficient of determination on test data.

 set_fit_request(*[, sample_weight])

-Request metadata passed to the fit method.
+Configure whether metadata should be requested to be passed to the fit method.

 set_params(**params)